-A lot more details are being revealed now, and we can recognize that this image is a human.
+More details are being revealed now, and we can recognize that this image is a human.
 The number of pixels increases from 35 total to 140 and each pixel now can cover a smaller area, with eyes, hair, and mouth visible.

-Let's compare the two images to see key details in the image improve:
+Let's compare two images to see key details in the image improve:

 In the former image, the eyes were bigger than the pixels and therefore could not be captured.
-However, in the latter one, with pixels cover an area smaller than an individual eye, allows the eyes to be captured as two black dots.
+However, in the latter one, with pixels cover an area smaller than an individual eye, allows the eyes to be captured as dark spots.

-Finally, here's 4 samples ranging from 35 to 2120 pixels covering the same area:
+Finally, here's four samples ranging from 35 to 2120 pixels covering the same area:

-Clearly, as we increased pixels allocated, the more fine details that can be captured.
+Clearly, as we allocate more pixels to the target, the more fine details my potentially be captured.

 Pixels Limits on Quality

-A 1MP camera will never capture the fine details of the face of a subject at a 50' wide FoV.
-It simply lacks the potential, because the pixels will cover too large an area relative (25ppf) to how small a face is at the same position.
+A 1080p camera will never capture the fine details of the face of a subject at a 75' wide FoV.
+It simply lacks the potential, because the pixels will cover too large an area relative (~25 PPF) to how small a face is at the same position.

-However, a 5MP came covering that same 50' wide FoV may capture the fine details.
-It has the potential, because the pixels will be covering small enough areas (50ppf).
+However, a 4K camera covering that same 50' wide FoV may capture the fine details.
+It has the potential, because the pixels will be covering small enough areas (~50 PPF).

 This potential, though, is a maximum theoretical limit bound by very important factors like:

-- Quality of lens, preciseness of focus and eliminating any potential depth of field problems.
+- Quality of lens, preciseness of focus, and eliminating any potential depth of field problems.
 See our Lens, Camera Focusing, and Depth of Field tutorials.

-- Minimizing compression artifacts / loss of quality (see tutorial).
+- Minimizing compression artifacts / loss of quality.
+See our Video Quality / Compression Tutorial.